CoalTrain1618/Milestone_P1/README.md

 ![About Us](./assets/images/website-features/aboutPage.png)

-* Provide visitors with a comprehensive overview to help them understand who we are, our mission, and what we aim to achieve.
+- Provides visitors with a comprehensive overview to help them understand who we are, our mission, and what we aim to achieve.

-* Educates visitors about the organisation's background and goals, promoting visitor engagement with joining our walks.
+- Educates visitors about the organisation's background and goals, promoting visitor engagement with joining our walks.

 ### Need help page

 ![Support guidance](./assets/images/website-features/supportGuidance.png)

-* Provide visitors seeking extra support with a page featuring cards that highlight organisations for crisis helplines and general support, offering diverse options to cater to various needs.
+- Provides visitors seeking extra support with a page featuring cards that highlight organisations for crisis helplines and general support, offering diverse options to cater to various needs.

-* Ensures visitors can quickly and easily find relevant support services and crisis help lines.
-Giving visitors easy to access support.
+- Ensures visitors can quickly and easily find relevant support services and crisis helplines, giving visitors easy-to-access support.

 ### Sign Up page

 ![Sign Up page](./assets/images/website-features/sign-upPage.png)

-* Provide a straightforward form where visitors can register to join one of the Men of Wales walks.
+- Provides a straightforward form where visitors can register to join one of the Men of Wales walks.

-* Facilitates easy registration, encouraging participation by simplifying the sign-up process and ensuring a hastle free sign up.
+- Facilitates easy registration, encouraging participation by simplifying the sign-up process and ensuring a hassle-free sign up.

 ![Successfully submitted](./assets/images/website-features/successPage.png)